qkzk/fm/development.md

     - [x] context
     - [x] input_history: too much code change
     - [x] marks
-  - [ ] at this point I should list what it should do for every menu and rewrite it from scratch
-  - [ ] menu reset is a mess, menu set is a mess, status refresh is a mess

 - [x] WONTDO: ratatui component for progress bar for copymove.
 Is very poor.
 I already need a thread to handle the progress, why would I replace it with something less powerful ?
 - [x] FIX: trash opened + alt-x doesn't clear the trash but deletes the element itself